CU-ESIIL/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/index.md

 3. Practicality and novelty of the proposed procedure

 Participants are required to submit:
 - The developed code
 - A challenge-dependent output deliverable
 - A written report explaining the solution

----
-### Example Projects
+#### Further Example Questions
-1. Do Teleconnections (ex.
-El Nino/La Nina) Impact Water Supply For Lake Mead and Lake Powell -- datasets: historical reservoir inflow volumes, historical teleconnection indices
+1. Do teleconnections (e.g., El Nino/La Nina) impact water supply for Lake Mead and Lake Powell?
+Example datasets: historical reservoir inflow volumes, historical teleconnection indices
+2. Which geographic area would benefit most from a prescribed burn?
-3. Which Geographic Area Would Beneift Most From a Prescribed Burn -- datasets: comparison of similar forests that have had different management practices
+Example datasets: comparison of similar forests that have had different management practices
+3. Weather models vs. climatology: Do long-term weather-model ensembles improve water-supply forecasts for the Colorado River?
-4. Weather Models vs Climatology: Do Long Term Weather Model Ensembles Improve Water Supply Forecasts For the Colorado River -- datasets: Archived Ensemble Forecasts covering the 6-9 month forecast period, Colorado River Water Supply Reforcasts - one generated using climatology and another using archived weather ensemble output
+Example datasets: Archived ensemble forecasts covering the 6-9 months forecast period + Colorado River water supply re-forecasts – one generated using climatology and the other using archived weather-ensemble output
-5.

 ### Future Plans